What We Believe

 The Evangelical Free Church of America is an association of autonomous churches united around these theological convictions:

-THE HOLY SPIRIT> We believe that the Holy Spirit, in all that He does, glorifies the Lord Jesus Christ.
+We believe that the Holy Spirit, in all that He does, glorifies the Lord Jesus Christ.
 He convicts the world of it's guilt.
 He regenerates sinners, and in Him they are baptized into union with Christ and adopted as heirs in the family of God.
-He also indwells, illuminates, guides, equipes, and empowers believers for Christ-like living and service.
+He also indwells, illuminates, guides, equips, and empowers believers for Christ-like living and service.

-CHRIST"S RETURN> We believe in the personal, bodily, and premillennial return of our Lord Jesus Christ.
+We believe in the personal, bodily, and glorious return of our Lord Jesus Christ.
 The coming of Christ, at a time only known to God, demands constant expectancy and, as our blessed hope, motivates the believer to godly living, sacrificial service, and energetic mission.

 Response & Eternal Destiny

 We believe that God commands everyone everywhere to believe the gospel by turning to Him in repentance and receiving the Lord Jesus Christ.
 We believe that God will raise the dead bodily and judge the world, assigning the unbeliever to condemnation and eternal conscious punishment and the believer to eternal blessedness and joy with the Lord in the new heaven and the new earth, to the praise of His glorious grace.
 Amen.